20 Super-Effective Contest Promotion Ideas (Most Are Free!)

 Aside from ads on social media, you can also push your contest to more people online with Google Ads.
-With Google Ads, you can get your contest featured on the Google search results of users who are searching for the exact keywords you want to target.
-This will make it easier to get more entries from people who have never heard of your business before.
+With Google Ads, you can get your contest featured on the Google search results of users searching for the exact keywords you want to target.
+This will make getting more entries from people who have never heard of your business before.

 Last but not least, there’s a whole wide world off the internet where you can spread the word about your content!
 Here’s how: